better-api/better-api/README.md

   > Mapping between XML elements and data structures is inherently flawed: an XML element is an order-dependent
   > collection of anonymous values, while a data structure is an order-independent collection of named values.
   > See encoding/json for a textual representation more suitable to data structures.
+- **Meaningful `null`** - Better API treats a missing key and an explicit `null` as the same thing: no value.
+APIs where `null` carries its own meaning (for example JSON Merge Patch, where `null` means "delete this field") can't be expressed.
+Most languages collapse the two cases into one anyway, so this keeps the generated code consistent across languages.

 ## Syntax